vippsas/vipps-login-api/vipps-login-api-faq.md

 > or refresh token is invalid, expired, revoked, does not match the redirection URI used
 > in the authorization request, or was issued to another client.

+If you first make one request, and then repeat the same request, you will get this error.

 ## Why do I get `invalid_request`?

 The most common reason is that the `redirect_uri` sent in the API request is not identical